Red-Teaming Playbook

 Narrate

-“I’m testing memory boundaries — whether an attacker can install persistent directives that survive across conversations and escalate trust over time.
-In our campaign, this was the single most reliable attack: 100% success rate across every agent we tested.”
+“I’m testing memory boundaries — whether an attacker can install persistent directives that compound over time.
+100% success rate in our campaign.”

 Narrate